 The Prophet was always patient and considerate with children and took great pain not to hurt their tender feelings.
 Narrated Abu Qatadah:

 “The Messenger of Allah came towards us while carrying Umamah the daughter of Abi Al-`As (Prophet’s granddaughter) over his shoulder.
-He prayed, and when he wanted to bow, he put her down, and when he stood up he lifted her up.”
+He prayed, and when he wanted to bow, he put her down.
+When he stood up he lifted her up.”
 (Al-Bukhari)

 In a another hadith, narrated Umm Khalid:

-I (the daughter of Khalid ibn Said) went to Allah’s Messenger with my father and I was wearing a yellow shirt.
+I went to Allah’s Messenger with my father and I was wearing a yellow shirt.
 Allah’s Messenger said, “Sanah, Sanah!” (`Abdullah, the narrator, said that sanah meant “good” in the Ethiopian language).

 In another narration we see the Prophet’s tolerance towards children.
 Narrated `A’ishah:

 The Prophet took a child in his lap … and then the child urinated on him, so he asked for water and poured it over the place of the urine.
 (Al-Bukhari)

 Finally I would like to add another saying of the Prophet that proves that Muslims should be conscious to treat their sons and daughters justly: